electric-sql/archived-electric-next/docs/guides/quickstart.md

 The `offset` that you see in the messages and provide as the `?offset=...` query parameter in your request identifies a position in the log.
 The messages you see in the response are shape log entries (the ones with `value`s and `action` headers) and control messages (the ones with `control` headers).
 :::

-As this point, you could continue to fetch data using HTTP requests.
+At this point, you could continue to fetch data using HTTP requests.
 However, let's switch up to fetch the same shape to use in a React app instead.

 ## React app